Homemade Marinara sauce

 5. Stir in tomato puree, salt, cayenne pepper, fresh basil leaves and stir it to combine the flavors.
 Allow it to simmer and bring it to a boil.

-6. Using a hand blender churn the sauce up.
-If you like it chunky then leave it as is and move on to the next step.
+6. Using an immersion blender puree it to its desired consistency.
+If you like it chunky, then puree for few seconds and move on to the next step.
+But if you like it silky and creamy then puree it for long until desired consistency is reached.
 Time to flavor up with dried basil leaves.
 Well the question is- if fresh basil is already added why add dry basil leaves – simple dried herbs are more flavorful and they hold their flavor for a longer time while cooking.